Koedo Kawagoe – The Saitama City with an Old Edo Feel

 ”Toki no Kane,” is one of Kawagoe’s landmarks.
 It chimes its bronze bell four times a day.

-It only takes you about 3 hours to stake a stroll of the streets in Kawagoe.
+It only takes about 3 hours to stroll the streets of Kawagoe.